HomepageHomeSecurity SystemsThe Best Wireless Home Security Systems

 Can you monitor your own security system without a smartphone?

-If you opt for a self-monitored home security system, you’ll need access to a smartphone or tablet to do your own monitoring.
-If your system sends alerts, you’ll need a smartphone to receive them.
+If you opt for a self-monitored home security system, you’ll need access to a smartphone or tablet to manage arming, alerts, and video.
+Some brands offer limited web dashboards, but mobile apps are the primary control surface for most DIY systems source.

 What is the best home security system with no monthly fee?